• Skip to main content

 Assistant Treasurer

-Dr Yuen Kwok Keung is a council member of the Asia Pacific Hospice Palliative Care Network, as well as, the Lead of the China Training Steering Team Subcommittee and the Chair of the Membership Committee.
+Dr Yuen Kwok Keung is a council member of the Asia Pacific Hospice Palliative Care Network, as well as the Lead of the China Training Steering Team Subcommittee.

 Dr Yuen is a specialist in Clinical Oncology and Palliative Medicine.
 He graduated from The Chinese University of Hong Kong in 1992 and was admitted Fellow of the Royal College of Radiologists in 1997, Fellow of the Hong Kong College of Radiologists and Fellow of the Hong Kong Academy of Medicine in 2000.
 He joined the Department of Clinical Oncology of Queen Mary Hospital in 2014.